dklopstein/waste-sorting-classifier/README.md

 1. **Major Preprocessing**

    * For preprocessing, we categorized the trash data into ``recycling``, ``landfil``, and ``compost`` classes.
-   * Split our dataset 60:20:20 for our training, validation, and test set
+   * Split our dataset 60:20:20 for our training, validation, and test set.
-   * Applied min-max normalization onto the pixel data of our images.
+   * Applied min-max normalization to the pixel data of the images, scaling each pixel value to be within the 0 to 1 range.

 2. **Train your first model**

-   We used a **random forest** for our first model to classify data
+   We used a **Random Forest** classifier for our first model to classify the trash images.
+The Random Forest algorithm was chosen since it is able to handle large and imbalanced datasets.
+In our dataset, recycling was the dominant class, creating an imbalance that could potentially affect model performance - thus, Random Forest was chosen to address this potential issue.
+The model uses basic parameters.

+   We used a **Random Forest** classifier for our first model to classify trash images.
+Our dataset contains a class imbalance, with recycling being the dominant class, which could potentially affect model performance.
+Given that Random Forest is suited for handling large and imbalanced datasets, we chose it as our initial model.
+The model was trained with basic parameters.

 4. Evaluate your model and compare training vs. test error